-BACKGROUND: Studies of aneurysmal subarachnoid hemorrhage report an association between higher patient volumes and better outcomes.
-In regions with dispersed settlement, this must be balanced against the advantages with shorter prehospital transport times and timely access.
-The aim of this study is to report outcome for unselected aneurysmal subarachnoid hemorrhage cases from a well-defined rural population treated in a low-volume neurosurgical center.
+Background: Studies of aneurysmal subarachnoid hemorrhage (aSAH) report an association between higher patient volumes and better outcomes.
+In regions with dispersed settlement, this must be balanced against the advantages with shorter pre-hospital transport times and timely access.
+The aim of this study is to report outcome for unselected aSAH-cases from a well-defined rural population treated in a low-volume neurosurgical center.

-METHODS: This is a retrospective, population-based, observational cohort study from northern Norway (population 486 450).
-The University Hospital of North Norway provides the only neurosurgical service.
-We retrieved data for all aneurysmal subarachnoid hemorrhage cases (n=332) admitted during 2007 through 2019 from an institution-specific register.
-The outcome measures were mortality rates and functional status assessed with the modified Rankin scale.
+Methods: This is a retrospective population-based observational cohort study from northern Norway (population 486,450).
+The University Hospital of North Norway (UNN) provides the only neurosurgical service.
+We retrieved data for all aSAH cases (n = 332) admitted during 2007 through 2019 from an institution specific register.
+The outcome measures were mortality rates and functional status assessed with the modified Rankin Scale (mRS).

-RESULTS: The mean annual number of cases was 26 (range, 16-38) and the mean crude incidence rate 5.4 per 100 000 personyears.
-Two hundred seventy-nine of 332 (84%) cases underwent aneurysm repair, 158 (47.5%) with endovascular techniques and 121 (36.4%) with microsurgical clipping, while 53 (15.9%) did not.
-The overall mortality rate was 16.0% at discharge and 23.8% at 12 months.
-The proportion with a favorable outcome (modified Rankin scale scores 0-2) was 36.1% at discharge and 51.5% at 12 months.
-In subgroup analysis of cases who underwent aneurysm repair, the mortality rate was 4.7% at discharge and 11.8% at 12 months, and the proportion with a favorable outcome 42.3% at discharge and 59.9% at 12 months.
+Results: The mean annual number of cases was 26 (range 16-38) and the mean crude incidence rate 5.4 per 100,000 person-years.
+279/332 (84 %) cases underwent aneurysm repair, 158 (47.5 %) with endovascular techniques and 121 (36.4 %) with microsurgical clipping, while 53 (15.9 %) did not.
+The overall mortality rate was 16.0 % at discharge and 23.8 % at 12 months.
+The proportion with a favorable outcome (mRS scores 0-2) was 36.1 % at discharge and 51.5 % at 12 months.
+In subgroup analysis of cases who underwent aneurysm repair, the mortality rate was of 4.7 % at discharge and 11.8 % at 12 months, and the proportion with a favorable outcome 42.3 % at discharge and 59.9 % at 12 months.